aruship4/recipe-project/README.md

 If p_value < 0.05: “We reject H0 at α = 0.05.
 The data provide evidence that high-protein recipes get higher average ratings than low-protein recipes.”

 If p_value >= 0.05: “We fail to reject H0 at α = 0.05.
 The data do not provide strong evidence that high-protein recipes get higher average ratings than low-protein recipes.”

-Caveat: This is an observational analysis: confounding variables (recipe type, sweetness, ingredient quality) could explain part of any observed relationship.
+- Caveat: This is an observational analysis: confounding variables (recipe type, sweetness, ingredient quality) could explain part of any observed relationship.

-Since the p-value is **greater** than 0.05, we **fail to reject** the null hypothesis.
+Since the p-value is **greater** than 0.05, I **failed to reject** the null hypothesis.
 This suggests that high-protein recipes do not receive higher average ratings compared to low-protein recipes.

 ## Prediction Problem